 You can then tap into any given one, such as this one on steps, to see more details about it:

-And then all of this data is also in Garmin Connect mobile, for both immediate and long-term trending:
+And then all of this data is also in Garmin Connect Mobile, for both immediate and long-term trending:

 Likewise, you’ll see the same for sleep:

 From a sleep tracking perspective, it’s nailed my fall asleep/wake-up times within 1-2 minutes each time, which is what I tend to see on Garmin watches these days.
-I don’t however rate the accuracy of the sleep stages/phases (e.g. REM/Deep/etc…), as there isn’t actually super accurate ways of comparing sleep stages, with most of those methods only topping out in the mid-80% accurate range.
+I don’t however rate the accuracy of the sleep stages/phases (e.g., REM/Deep/etc…), as there aren’t actually any super accurate ways of comparing sleep stages, with most of those methods only topping out in the mid-80% accurate range.
 Hardly all that accurate.
 Instead, I find that if wearables are properly capturing awake/asleep time, that’s really the key bit of information.

 In any event, you can see all this sleep data on the watch, as well as within the Garmin Connect app (or website).
 Here’s an example of the sleep data.

 Likewise, one of the new features on the Lily 2 Active is the addition of heart rate variability (HRV) tracking.
-You’ll get immediate date after your first night’s sleep (which is when HRV data is tracking in this context), though it’ll take 19 nights of sleep to start getting trending data (such as ‘Balanced’ or ‘Unbalanced’).
+You’ll get immediate data after your first night’s sleep (which is when HRV data is tracking in this context), though it’ll take 19 nights of sleep to start getting trending data (such as ‘Balanced’ or ‘Unbalanced’).
 There are countless factors that can influence HRV (sleep quality, alcohol, training, jet lag, sickness, etc…).
-But it can be used with your knowledge of what’s going on in your life, to figure out if perhaps your overdoing it.
+But it can be used with your knowledge of what’s going on in your life, to figure out if perhaps you’re overdoing it.

 Speaking of all this heart-rate driven stuff, that comes from the optical heart rate sensor on the back of the watch, which is Garmin’s Elevate V4 optical HR sensor.
 That means that it’ll track most workouts pretty well (there’s only a minor increase in accuracy compared to V5), but it won’t do ECG or skin temperature, as the V5 does.